shakes76/PatternAnalysis-2024/recognition/YOLOs4703527/README.md

 - **Validation Set**: 150 images
 - **Test Set**: 1200 images

-Each image was preprocessed into bounding boxes, normalized for size consistency, and stored in YOLO-readable formats, which we will go more in depth later.
+Each image was preprocessed into bounding boxes from the given ground truth masks, normalized for size consistency, and stored in YOLO-readable formats.

 ## Model: YOLOv8
 YOLO (You Only Look Once) is a fast, accurate, and efficient object detection model.
 It’s suitable for real-time object detection applications.
 The model used in this project is the **YOLOv8** architecture, optimized for object detection with real-time performance.
 YOLOv8 allows for fine-tuning on custom datasets and provides the flexibility to balance speed and accuracy.